QuasiBonsai/hex-holder/README.md

 ![Screenshot 2025-02-23 001930](https://github.com/user-attachments/assets/341fb882-659f-42d5-82ec-86bf67d0c97a)
+CAD/STL has been updated, nozzle now sits a bit deeper in the holder and added more chamfers.
 These dimensions got me a reasonably good press-fit in the skirt.
 Feel free to request any modified dimensions and I can add variations.

 ![Screenshot 2025-02-23 002723](https://github.com/user-attachments/assets/207c9152-87ff-48af-92e3-f4f1cb694764)